 The next morning we visited Hearst Castle, the palatial estate of newspaper magnate William Randolph Hearst which is situated on a hill overlooking the Pacific Ocean.
 This amount of opulent luxury must have been staggering when it was built about hundred years ago.

 The complex contains 165 rooms and countless expensive items, including 19th dynasty Egyptian statues in the garden.
-The outdoor Neptune Pool features Greek and Roman materials bought at auction in New York during the 1920s, can be seen in the movie Spartacus (1960).
+The outdoor Neptune Pool can be seen in the movie Spartacus (1960), featuring Greek and Roman materials bought at auction in New York during the 1920s.

 The highway once again left the coast, going east towards the area many people recently saw in last year’s movie Sideways.
 The two main characters stayed at the Windmill Inn in Buellton, but we didn’t stop there and made our way to Solvang instead.
 This is a Danish village complete with Danish flags and Smørrebrød.
-Since I am a movie buff, I just had to make a wave move with my hand through the open window as a homage to the Sideways scene.
+Being an intolerable movie buff, I just had to make a wave move with my hand through the open window as a homage to the Sideways scene.

 After Las Cruces we switched to Route 101 going south through Santa Barbara, where the Depeche Mode reference would be complete if we could find the house of Martin L Gore.
 The traffic increased to a frenzy and it was goodbye to the scenic turns of the Big Sur.